-Employees are a company’s greatest assets and require consistent investment by the organisations they are part of.
+Employees are a company’s greatest assets and require consistent investment by the organizations they are part of.
 Holistic training and development of staff is important in maintaining these crucial assets with lifelong learning now an economic imperative for both employees and firms.

 What is holistic learning?

 Taking a strategic view of learning remains key, according to LinkedIn Learning’s 2020 Workplace Learning Report.
-Holistic learning translates into recognising all aspects (holistic) of employees’ lives with the knowledge that life is not just about work.
+Holistic learning translates into recognizing all aspects (holistic) of employees’ lives with the knowledge that life is not just about work.
 Employees cannot be expected to perform well at workplaces if their life outside work – or indeed at the workplace itself – is not functioning well.
 Holistic development refers to evolving continuously into better people overall.

 Areas such as health & wellness, effective stress management, appropriate nutrition, financial planning, managing personal budgets for financial comfort are key to employees’ holistic well-being.
-Yet, these are often overlooked as organisations focus on work-related training or performance indicators.
+Yet, these are often overlooked as organizations focus on work-related training or performance indicators.
 Once these ‘external’ factors are balanced, employees are likely to be more productive at the workplace itself.

 What factors contribute to holistic learning?

-Forward-thinking organisations rely on multi-dimensional and lifelong learning for employees according to a HBR study and understand that this directly impacts their bottomline.
+Forward-thinking organizations rely on multi-dimensional and lifelong learning for employees according to a HBR study and understand that this directly impacts their bottomline.
 Employee retention also gets a boost by simply adding the following simple elements to an L&D checklist:

 It's rightly said that “You are what you eat”.
 Firms with a strategic approach to employee development, promote employee health by embracing small measures such as a designated “Fruit day” every week (providing complementary fruits to staff) as well as creative techniques like setting group targets for weight management and healthy eating.

 Not enough can be said about the benefits of exercise and adequate sleep.
-The trend of organisations tying up with established gym chains or yoga instructors to offer discounted services to employees remains strong.
+The trend of organizations tying up with established gym chains or yoga instructors to offer discounted services to employees remains strong.
 In addition, a pronounced move towards maintaining work-life balance and promoting consumption of leave entitlements remains crucial.

 Providing appropriate advice on managing finances via access to financial planners, access to ‘soft loans’ for important life events (house purchase, children’s education) go a long way in promoting financial security.